WFYishere/SafeCall-AI/README.md

 ### What We Learned

-- Understanding the importance of designing solutions that prioritize user safety and meet real-world needs with empathy.
+- The importance of designing solutions that prioritize user safety and meet real-world needs with empathy.

-- Mastering Google Gemini’s advanced capabilities for NLP and learning how to effectively develop with Flutter for a smooth user experience.
+- Ability to master Google Gemini’s advanced capabilities for NLP and develop with Flutter for a smooth user experience.

-- Overcoming the complexities of creating believable and natural conversations for critical safety scenarios.
+- Ability to create believable and natural conversations for critical safety scenarios.

 ### What's Next for SafeCall AI